Safety on the Job

 Supervisors are responsible for arranging appropriate medical treatment for employees injured on the job.
 The seriousness of the injury determines the department to be contacted.

-- Call Campus Police if a severe injury requires immediate first aid and/or an ambulance.
+- Call campus safety if a severe injury requires immediate first aid and/or an ambulance.